Watch For These Winter Pests

 Cabbage aphids are greyish or white in color and are very small.
-The telltale sign that they are on present is a wilting or sick-looking plant.
+The telltale sign that they are present is a wilting or sick-looking plant.

 Not only do aphids suck the nutrients out of a plant, but they also secrete a substance called honeydew.
 This honeydew sticks to the plant and is a prime place for mold growth.

 The aphid has several natural predators.
-These predators include the lady beetle, braconid wasp, and the larval wasp.
+These predators include the lady beetle, braconid wasp, and larval wasp.
 To rid your plants of aphids, wash the plants with a stream of water.
 Insecticidal soap also works to kill aphids.

 Sounds wonderful, doesn’t it?
 The cabbage maggot resembles a white blob.
 It is legless and only about 1/4 inch long.
 The maggot is the larva of the cabbage maggot fly.

 The fly is extremely small and is found around cabbage, broccoli, radishes, and other brassica plants.
 The fly lays eggs in the soil.
-When the eggs hatch, the larva feed on the roots and stems just below ground.
+When the eggs hatch, the larva feeds on the roots and stems just below ground.

 The best way to control cabbage maggots is prevention.
 Add row covers to your beds, and don’t plant in cold soil.
-Sticky cards also helps trap the flies before they have a chance to lay eggs on your plants.
+Sticky cards also help trap the flies before they have a chance to lay eggs on your plants.